 Apply For Grants

-The William G. Pomeroy Foundation makes grants to 501(c)(3) organizations, municipalities and educational institutions to support causes and work aligned with our mission; in turn, striving to make a meaningful difference in communities and in the lives of patients and their families.
+The William G. Pomeroy Foundation makes grants to 501(c)(3) organizations, nonprofit educational institutions and local, state and federal government entities to support causes and work aligned with our mission; in turn, striving to make a meaningful difference in communities and in the lives of patients and their families.

 All grant requests must be submitted through our online application portal.
 Grants sought outside of our historic signage programs are considered special interest grants.Apply Online